yihanYozikua/yihanYozikua/README.md

 - Construct proof-of-concept applications in Microsoft Azure for customers to solve their business challenges.
 - Build solutions using SaaS, PaaS, IaaS technologies for customers.
 - Demonstrate and prototype Microsoft Azure product integrations in customer environments.
-- Work with Sales team to introduce Azure for customers, identify key technical objections and develop strategies to resolve technical blockers.
+- Work with Sales team to introduce Microsoft Azure for customers, identify key technical objections and develop strategies to resolve technical blockers.

 <br>